Kernow (bus company): Fleet

-First Kernow had an older fleet of buses, virtually all of which had been cascaded from other FirstGroup fleets.
+Kernow initially had an older fleet of buses, most of which had been cascaded from other FirstGroup fleets.
 They included Plaxton Presidents on Volvo B7TL and Dennis Trident 2 chassis, Plaxton Pointer on Dennis Dart chassis, Optare Solos and Mercedes-Benz Citaros from Western Greyhound.

 First Kernow received 30 new Alexander Dennis Enviro400 MMCs in late 2016/early 2017 for use on its U1/U2 (blue livery) routes and the Tinner T1/T2 routes (red livery).
 A further 21 Enviro400 MMCs and 20 Alexander Dennis Enviro200 MMCs were purchased in 2018.

 Livery

-Some buses allocated to Cornwall carry FirstGroup corporate liveries but the local brand identity is carried by most of the fleet.
-The usual Kernow livery uses shades of green but some routes have special liveries:
+Some buses allocated to Cornwall carried FirstGroup corporate liveries, although the local brand identities were carried by many of the buses when Kernow ceased operations.
+The standard Kernow livery used two-tone shades of green, although some routes had their own special liveries: